 Actively Aging Senior Programs

-Senior exercise and dance is every Tuesday from 9:15-10:00.
+Senior exercise and dance is every Tuesday from 9:15-10:00 at the Chester Farmers & Artisans Market.
 The class is informal but will keep seniors active and provides time for a lot of socializing.

 Lunch and Learn

 Lunch and Learn is also the 2nd and 4th Wednesday of the month.
 Businesses or organizations come and talk about services that are available or of interest to the community.
 Participants bring their own lunch and/or refreshments are provided.

 The Born Learning Trail is a trail located across from the activity center that is geared toward children six years and under.
 Stations are set up for children to enjoy with a parent or caregiver.
 Tuesday for Tots is a literacy inactive that provides reading and activities for children on Tuesdays from 10-11:00 am at the Born Learning Trail; Tuesday’s for Tots is in partnership with Chester’s local United Way.

 Summer Camp is a 9 week camp offered by the City that provides enriching recreational activities on and off site to youth ages 5-12yrs. of age.
 Youth also enjoy the use of the city’s facilities and get to meet City officials and employees.
 Times of camp are 8am-1:30pm.
 SUMMER CAMP SLIDESHOW 2017

 Rec League Football is divided into 2 divisions.

 The season starts in August.
 Teams will play an 8 game schedule with a playoff and championship game for both divisions.